Home Energy Maps Travel Maps Tourism Maps Fault Maps

 Long Valley Caldera

-In the early eighties a strong earthquake swarm that included four Richter magnitude 6 earthquakes hit and awoke the southern margin of Long Valley Caldera associated with a ten inch dome-formed upward movement of the huge caldera basin.
+In the early eighties, a strong earthquake swarm of 72 quakes that included four Richter magnitude 6 earthquakes hit and awoke the southern margin of Long Valley Caldera, associated with a ten-inch dome-formed upward movement of the huge caldera basin.
 These earthquakes marked the onset of the latest era of caldera seismic unrest that continues to this day.
-This ongoing movement includes recurring area earthquake swarms and continued dome bulge uplift of the central area of the caldera (name: resurgent dome) paired with changes in thermal springs activity and temperatures, and gas emissions.
-After the large May 25, 1980 earthquake another area road was created as an evacuation route.
-It was first named first the "Mammoth Escape Route" but was changed to the “Mammoth Scenic Loop" after Mammoth area businesses and property owners complained.
+This ongoing movement includes recurring area earthquake swarms and continued dome bulge uplift of the central area of the caldera (name: Resurgent Dome), paired with changes in thermal springs activity and temperatures, and gas emissions.

-CONDITION GREEN No Immediate Risk
+CONDITION GREEN - No Immediate Risk

-CONDITION YELLOW WATCH
+CONDITION YELLOW - WATCH

-CONDITION ORANGE WARNING
+CONDITION ORANGE - WARNING

-Accelerating Intense Unrest ERUPTION LIKELY within hours or days.
+Accelerating Intense Unrest.
+ERUPTION LIKELY within hours or days.

-CONDITION RED ERUPTION IN PROGRESS
+CONDITION RED - ERUPTION IN PROGRESS

 Eruptive activity characterized by any of the following: